Altrrx/vmt-vtf/README.md

 # Authors : Neil Jedrzejewski & Ryan Gregg

-1 . you need a png file, or any compatible format
+1. you need a png file, or any compatible format

-2 . press the import button "File > Import"
+2. press the import button "File > Import"

-3 . select yo epic image!!
+3. select yo epic image!!

-4 . oke, you need a normalmap? check the "Generate Normal Map" checkbox
+4. oke, you need a normalmap? check the "Generate Normal Map" checkbox

-5 . press ok
+5. press ok

-6 . save the texture
+6. save the texture
-L a .
+L a.
 If you are saving your normalmap, name it "normal" or "example_normal_map"

-7 . go to the tools tab and press Create vmt file.
+7. go to the tools tab and press Create vmt file.
-L a . to make it easier, you must be loaded in the texture itself, not the normalmap
+L a. to make it easier, you must be loaded in the texture itself, not the normalmap

-8 .
-(Optional) Select your normal.vtf file as the normalmap
+8. (Optional) Select your normal.vtf file as the normalmap

-9 .
-Select the texture itself as the base texture
+9. Select the texture itself as the base texture

-10 . (optional) in the options tab, select the material with "Surface 1" tab
+10. (optional) in the options tab, select the material with "Surface 1" tab

-11 . mount your vmt into the material folder, make sure you got a custom folder for it, or it might end up messy
+11. mount your vmt into the material folder, make sure you got a custom folder for it, or it might end up messy

-12 .
-If you have a normalmap file named as "normal" and you plan to make all the textures normalmap files be named "normal" then make folders for the textures.
+12. If you have a normalmap file named as "normal" and you plan to make all the textures normalmap files be named "normal" then make folders for the textures.

-13 . make a map with the textures and preview how the textures look.
+13. make a map with the textures and preview how the textures look.

+# Extras by altrrx :P
+to make a map, you might want to see your source game files.

+1. go to the bin Folder
+L a . go to the "common/sourcegame/bin" folder, not the "common/sourcegame/gamefolder/bin" folder
+2. then go until you find "hammer.exe"
+3. watch a youtube totoreel! lel
+# Tutorial done. have fun!